Enrique Figaredo Alvargonzalez: 2008: Cambodia Within Reach

 "Cambodia Within Reach" was the slogan adopted for the 2008 dance tour, in which "Tahen’s Dance Group" travelled throughout Spain for 6 weeks in September and October 2008.
 Tahen's Dance Group is made up of 65 members and divides in 4 smaller groups.
 One group is made up of 14 dancers between 14 and 17 years old, another with 18 dancers between 18 and 20.
 A third group has 15 dancers from the Arrupe Centre for people with disabilities (maimed by landmines and cluster bombs or who suffer from poliomyelitis).
 The last group is that made up of 10 musicians and 3 people for management and assistance.

 Each performance included 6 or 7 traditional dances.
 In "The Blessing Dance" 7 dancers dressed up as apsaras (celestial nymphs) bless and thank the audience with delicate movements and flowers.
 The walls of the Angkor Watt hold evidence of the origins of this traditional dance in its reliefs.
 "The Coconut Dance", "The Fish Dance" and "The Harvest Dance" reflect Cambodia's traditions and everyday life.
 These are some of the dances of the 20 piece repertory of Tahen's Dance Group.

-The group held 17 performances in 12 different Spanish cities: Madrid, Valladolid, Gijon, Oviedo, Alicante, Barcelona, Zaragoza, Córdoba, Seville and Badajoz.
+The group held 17 performances in 12 different Spanish cities: Madrid, Valladolid, Gijón, Oviedo, Alicante, Barcelona, Zaragoza, Córdoba, Seville and Badajoz.